7 Ways to Grow Your Freelance Business with Steady, Long-Term Clients

 If you’re like most freelancers, you’re spending a lot of time and effort trying to find new clients.
 And you’re probably stressed out and frustrated.
-There’s an easier way to succeed as a freelancer: Build trusting relationships with your clients and nurture them into long-term clients.
+There’s an easier way to succeed as a freelancer: Build trusting relationships with your clients and nurture them into steady, long-term clients.

-Freelancers who have long-term clients, like Katherine (Kathy) Molnar-Kimber, PhD, make more money and do less marketing than other freelancers.
+Freelancers who have steady, long-term clients, like Katherine (Kathy) Molnar-Kimber, PhD, make more money and do less marketing than other freelancers.
 Kathy provides reliable and professional medical writing services for foundations, medical communication companies, biotechnology firms, medical societies, and other clients.

 About 80% of Kathy’s business as a freelance scientific and medical writer comes from repeat clients and long-term clients.
 Repeat clients have hired Kathy for a second project and long-term clients have hired her for at least three projects.